Primaquine: Package Insert / Prescribing Info

 Contraindications

-Severe glucose-6-phosphate dehydrogenase (G6PD) deficiency (see WARNINGS).
+Severe glucose-6-phosphate dehydrogenase (G6PD) deficiency (see WARNINGS, Hemolytic Anemia).

-Pregnant women (see WARNINGS, Usage in Pregnancy).
+Pregnant women (see WARNINGS, Pregnancy).

 Warnings

-Due to the risk of hemolytic anemia in patients with G6PD deficiency, G6PD testing has to be performed before using primaquine.
 Due to the limitations of G6PD tests, physicians need to be aware of residual risk of hemolysis and adequate medical support and follow-up to manage hemolytic risk should be available.
+This is of particular importance in individuals with a personal or family history of hemolytic anemia.

 In case of mild to moderate G6PD deficiency, a decision to prescribe primaquine must be based on an assessment of the risks and benefits of using primaquine.
-If primaquine administration is considered, baseline hematocrit and hemoglobin must be checked before treatment and close hematological monitoring (e.g. at day 3 and 8) is required.
+If primaquine administration is considered, baseline hematocrit and hemoglobin must be checked before treatment and close hematological monitoring (e.g., at day 3 and 8) is required.
 Adequate medical support to manage hemolytic risk should be available.

 When the G6PD status is unknown and G6PD testing is not available, a decision to prescribe primaquine must be based on an assessment of the risks and benefits of using primaquine.
 Risk factors for G6PD deficiency or favism must be assessed.
-Baseline hematocrit and hemoglobin must be checked before treatment and close hematological monitoring (e.g. at day 3 and 8) is required.
+Baseline hematocrit and hemoglobin must be checked before treatment and close hematological monitoring (e.g., at day 3 and 8) is required.
 Adequate medical support to manage hemolytic risk should be available.

-Usage in Pregnancy
+Pregnancy

 Use in Females and Males of Reproductive Potential